-Justice Department, FBI bracing for possibility of civil unrest on election day
+Justice Dept., FBI planning for the possibility of Election Day violence, voting disruptions

 Preparations have been underway in recent weeks to deal with a wide range of possible problems, the officials said.
 Like others, they spoke on the condition of anonymity to describe internal discussions.

-President Trump has declined to say he will accept the election results, while making exaggerated claims about voter fraud and urging his supporters to “go into the polls and watch very carefully.”
-The summer was marked by sometimes violent unrest — with those at racial justice protests periodically clashing with far-right groups — and officials fear the election could spark new rounds of demonstrations.
+President Trump has declined to say that he will accept the election results, while making exaggerated claims about voter fraud and urging his supporters to “go into the polls and watch very carefully.”
+The summer was marked by sometimes violent unrest — with people at protests for racial justice periodically clashing with far-right groups — and officials fear the election could spark new rounds of demonstrations.

-“The Department of Justice takes election security and integrity seriously and this year is no exception,” said Kerri Kupec, a Justice Department spokeswoman.
+“The Department of Justice takes election security and integrity seriously, and this year is no exception,” said Kerri Kupec, a Justice Department spokeswoman.

-The FBI said in a statement that, as in previous years, it is “committed to protecting the American public’s right to a fair and safe election by securing it,” and that officials “are working closely with our federal, state, and local partners so everyone involved with safe-guarding the election has the information and resources necessary to respond in a timely manner to any violations that may arise.”
+The FBI said in a statement that, as in previous years, it is “committed to protecting the American public’s right to a fair and safe election by securing it” and that officials “are working closely with our federal, state, and local partners so everyone involved with safe-guarding the election has the information and resources necessary to respond in a timely manner to any violations that may arise.”

 “Of course our preparations for 2020 take into account the current climate of the country,” the statement said.
 “As always, the FBI has a responsibility to plan for a host of potential scenarios.”

-A federal law enforcement official, speaking on the condition of anonymity, said the department and the FBI always engage in “extensive election planning,” including for the “the possibility of violence leading up to the election and occurring at polling places.”
-But the official said those discussions are particularly intense this year because of the unrest the country already has seen, the unique nature of the election during the covid-19 pandemic and the possibility of fraud.
+A federal law enforcement official said the department and the FBI always engage in “extensive election planning,” including for “the possibility of violence leading up to the election and occurring at polling places.”
+But the official said those discussions are particularly intense this year because of the unrest the country already has seen, the unique nature of the election during the coronavirus pandemic and concerns about fraud.

 “There have been concerns raised about the possibility of civil unrest, and those are concerns raised on both sides, for different reasons, and because of that, we’re paying particularly close attention to that possibility,” the official said.
 “I think that we would be remiss if we didn’t take the monitoring of election security and integrity particularly seriously.”

 Those at the command center, including civil rights and national security officials, will monitor news accounts of any high-profile incidents, as well as reports from U.S. attorneys or others in the field, and determine how the federal government should respond, the officials familiar with the matter said.
-In addition to watching for possible violence, officials will assess possible cyber threats to election infrastructure and reports of voter fraud or intimidation, the officials said.
+In addition to watching for possible violence, officials will assess possible cyberthreats to election infrastructure and reports of voter fraud or intimidation, the officials said.

 Plans to use the command center had been underway before Tuesday night’s presidential debate, when Trump called on his supporters to monitor the polls and notably declined to condemn white supremacists, saying the far-right Proud Boys group should “stand back and stand by.”